Marvin1912/marvinpedia/src/components/markdown/java-ssl-internals.md

 ### Trustmaterial

-Internally within the Java classes, the selection of the default trust store is based on a call to a page protected by SSL protected page.
+Internally within the Java classes, the selection of the default trust store is based on a call to a page protected by SSL page.
 An example of this is the call via a Spring RestTemplate.

 ```
 restTemplate.getForObject("https://google.com", String.class);